Cheyyeru River: Important places

 Attirala is a temple town on the Cheyyeru that is associated with several myths.
-It is believed that the sage Parasurama did penance for his sin of matricide here and that Likhita, the brother of the sage Sankha had his severed hands restored to him after bathing in the river.
+It is believed that the sage Parasurama in Hinduism did penance for his sin of matricide here and that Likhita, the brother of the sage Sankha had his severed hands restored to him after bathing in the river.
 Attirala houses a Parasurama temple and temples dedicated to Gadadhara and Treteshwara.
 Many members of the transgender community visit Attirala to pray for their rebirth as regular human beings and to atone for their sins.